 Eileen Donahoe is Executive Director of the Global Digital Policy Incubator at Stanford University.
 Donahoe served as U.S. Ambassador to the United Nations Human Rights Council in Geneva during the Obama Administration.
 After leaving government she was Director of Global Affairs at Human Rights Watch where she represented the organization worldwide on human rights foreign policy.
 She serves on the National Endowment for Democracy Board of Directors; Dartmouth College Board of Trustees; University of Essex Human Rights, Big Data and Technology Advisory Board; Benetech Human Rights Advisory Board; Freedom Online Coalition Advisory Network.
 Earlier in her career she was a technology litigator at Fenwick & West in Silicon Valley.
 She holds a BA from Dartmouth; MTS from Harvard; a joint JD/MA (East Asian Studies) from Stanford; PhD in Ethics and Social Theory from the GTU Cooperative Program with UC Berkeley.
 She is a member of the Council on Foreign Relations.

-Camille François (Steering Committee) works at the intersection of cyber conflict and human rights online.
-She is Research and Analysis Director at Graphika, leading the company’s work to detect and mitigate disinformation, manipulation and harassment in partnership with major technology platforms, human rights groups and universities.
-Previously she was Principal Researcher at Jigsaw, an innovation unit at Google that builds technology to address global security challenges and protect vulnerable users.
-François has advised governments and parliamentary committees on both sides of the Atlantic on cybersecurity and digital rights, and was special advisor to the French Prime Minister’s Chief Technology Officer.
+Camille François (Steering Committee) works on cyber conflict and digital rights online.
+She is Chief Innovation Officer at Graphika, where she leads its work to detect and mitigate disinformation, media manipulation and harassment.
+François was previously Principal Researcher at Jigsaw, an innovation unit at Google that builds technology to address global security challenges and protect vulnerable users.
+She has advised governments and parliamentary committees on both sides of the Atlantic on policy issues related to cybersecurity and digital rights.
+She served as a special advisor to the Chief Technology Officer of France in the Prime Minister’s office, working on France’s first Open Government roadmap.
 François is a Mozilla Fellow, a Berkman Klein Center affiliate, and a Fulbright scholar.
-She holds a master’s degree in human rights from the French Institute of Political Sciences and a master’s degree in international security from Columbia University.
-Her work has been profiled in international media, including the Washington Post, Globo, Le Monde, Bloomberg Businessweek, and the New York Times.
+She holds a master’s degree in human rights from the French Institute of Political Sciences (Sciences-Po) and a master’s degree in international security from the School of International and Public Affairs (SIPA) at Columbia University.
+Her work has been featured in various publications, including the New York Times, WIRED, Washington Post, Bloomberg Businessweek, Globo and Le Monde.

 John Frank is Microsoft’s Vice President, EU Government Affairs, leading teams in Brussels and European national capitals on EU issues.
 Previously he was Vice President, Deputy General Counsel and Chief of Staff for Microsoft President and Chief Legal Officer Brad Smith at Microsoft’s headquarters, managing Law Enforcement and National Security, Industry Affairs, Corporate, Competition Law and Privacy Compliance teams as well as the department’s technology and business operations team.
 For his first eight years at Microsoft, Frank was based in Paris, overseeing the legal and regulatory issues in launching the Microsoft Network (MSN).
 From 1996 to 2002, he led Microsoft’s Legal and Corporate Affairs group for Europe, Middle East and Africa, focusing on privacy, security, consumer protection and antitrust matters.
 Frank began the company’s European Government Affairs program, which focused on software and online policy advocacy.
 Before Microsoft, he practiced law in San Francisco with Skadden, Arps, Slate, Meagher & Flom.
 Frank received an AB degree from Princeton’s Woodrow Wilson School and a JD from Columbia Law School.

 Brittan Heller (Steering Committee) works at the intersection of technology, human rights, and the law, and is an expert on hate speech and the movement from online conduct to offline violence.
-She founded the Center for Digital Civil Rights and is a Tech and Human Rights Fellow at the Harvard Kennedy School.
-Brittan is also a senior associate at the CSIS Business and Human Rights Initiative, where she advises tech companies, governments, and international organizations on integrating public safety and freedom of expression.
+Heller, who is Counsel, Corporate Social Responsibility at Foley Hoag LLP, founded the Center for Digital Civil Rights and is a Tech and Human Rights Fellow at the Harvard Kennedy School.
+She is also a senior associate at the CSIS Business and Human Rights Initiative, where she advises tech companies, governments, and international organizations on integrating public safety and freedom of expression.
 Previously, Heller founded ADL’s Center for Technology and Society in Silicon Valley.
 She investigated and prosecuted genocide and war crimes at the U.S. Department of Justice, established the law school at the American University in Kabul, Afghanistan, worked with North Korean refugees in Seoul, South Korea, and practiced international law at the International Criminal Court and the International Criminal Tribunal for Rwanda.
 Heller is a term member of the Council on Foreign Relations, a Luce Scholar, and a Jeopardy! champion.
 She graduated from Yale Law School and Stanford University.

 Toomas Hendrik Ilves, former president of Estonia (2006-2016) is a Berggruen Fellow at the Center for Advanced Study in the Behavioral Sciences, Distinguished Visiting Fellow at the Hoover Institution and the Global Digital Policy Incubator, Stanford University.
 Before assuming the office of the presidency, Ilves was vice-president of the Foreign Affairs Committee of the European Parliament (2004-2006), foreign minister of Estonia (1996-2002), where he led Estonia’s EU and NATO accession process.
 From 1993-96 he served as Estonia’s first post-independence ambassador to Washington.
 He is best-known internationally for his work from 1995-2016 pushing Estonia to digitize its government.
 From 2014 to 2015 Ilves co-chaired the advisory panel for the World Bank’s World Development Report 2016 “Digital Dividends,” and in 2014 chaired the World Economic Forum’s Global Agenda Council on Cyber Security.
 Since 2016, he has co-chaired the WEF working group on blockchain.
 In 2017 he joined the advisory council of the GMF Alliance for Securing Democracy, and in 2018, the advisory board of the Oxford University Centre for Technology and Global Affairs.